01 of 20

 DIY Ikea Wall Bookcase Hack

 Help promote your child's love of reading by keeping a variety of books on display by using Ikea's Bekvam spice racks on your walls which perfectly work to hold children's book on the shelf without them falling off because of the raised edges.
-With just a few spice racks painted to match room you can easily make the perfect reading corner for nap time.Continue to 4 of 20 below.
+With just a few spice racks painted to match the room, you can easily make the perfect reading corner for nap time.Continue to 4 of 20 below.

 04 of 20